How to Make a Discord Bot in 2023

 There are installation instructions for Visual Studio and Visual Studio Code available on that wiki page:

-Discord Bot Installing With Nuget
+Discord Bot Installing with NuGet

 Once you have your IDE and Library/Wrapper configured, you can move on to the next section — actually coding and creating your own Discord bot in C#!